 Fats, Oils & Substitutes***

-To provide energy, fat, micro-nutrients & flavour
+To provide energy, fat, micro-nutrients &

 Solid (fats), Liquid (oils) & fatty fruits